In collaboration with ‘SØVN Records’ for the release ‘Société Minérale’ by ‘Acid Fountain’, the solo project of the French musician Richard Frances.

-‘Traces of wandering’ consists of a series of 67 polymer plates.
-The work is based on a trip I made with a friend in 2015 of three and a half months, by car.
-The destination was Georgia and on our way there and back we crossed 16 different countries, in each one of them of them spending a different variety of time.
+‘Notes on travelling’ consists of a series of 67 polymer plates and is based on a trip I made in 2015 of three and a half months to Georgia.
+On our way there and back I crossed 16 different countries, in each one of them of them spending a different variety of time.
 During the trip I collected all the receipts that were given to me after every purchase.
-These pieces of paper formed a consistent trace of all the places I passed by - They were proof of all of the brief interactions that took place and of my presence at a certain place.
-After coming back I scanned the receipts and enlarged all of the logos, which I then processed using polymer press, a printing technique dating from the 60’s.
-The technique makes use of a zinc plate covered with a light-sensitive layer, onto which a negative film is exposed to gain a plate image in reverse.
-This could be inked and printed right reading onto the paper.
+These pieces of paper formed a consistent trace of all the places I passed by.
+They were proof of all of the brief interactions that took place and of my presence at a certain place.
+After coming back I scanned the receipts and processed all of the logos using polymer press, a printing technique dating from the 60’s that makes use of a zinc plate covered with a light-sensitive layer, onto which a negative film is exposed to gain a plate image in reverse.
+This can be inked and printed right reading onto paper.
 The last part however has been left out so the images remain in reverse.

 ‘Fân’ is an investigation to the relationship between objects and collective memory.
 Central to this video installation is the hay stack in Transylvania, Romania.
 This object is a constantly changing yet stable factor in the landscape and it is and has been one of the most important factors in the rural Romanian life.
 The axis around which peasant life revolves.
 The videos emphasize the relationship between the object and the landscape as well as the relationship between people and nature, history and daily habits.